Zablove/Zabbix/README.md

 PHP Page that will generate a green (if no triggers active at hostgroups) tile or a red one (if triggers fired at hostgroups), also counter is added.
 Add transparent png image to display for example a customer logo.
 You also need the *green.png* and *red.png* in the same folder as a arial.ttf font file (not provided, you can find it at the internet).
 Also the file *ZabbixApi.php* is needed, note that this php need some dependencies (see file).
 For source of this file, see https://github.com/intellitrend/zabbixapi-php

+## Zabbix Templates

+## Airwave

+Zabbix template and scripts to discover status of Accesspoints from Airwave controller, convert it to json and read status per AP.

+## Windows Failover Cluster

+Template to monitor Windows Failover Cluster, checks if node is active at the right cluster node.